 Mobile phones are tested for compliance at their highest possible power level through rigorous tests and multiple SAR measurements, therefore SAR values reported for each model of mobile phone tend to significantly overstate real-life exposure levels, as they rarely operate at maximum power levels during everyday use.

-A probe inside the liquid measures the electric field strength inside the phantom and uses this to determine the maximum SAR value for the model of phone or device in each particular configuration.
+A probe in a liquid measures the electric field strength inside the phantom and uses this to determine the maximum SAR value for the model of phone in each particular configuration.

 As a result, the testing is both complex and time consuming.
 For full compliance testing, the process can take up to several weeks depending on the model in question.

-A video showing the SAR testing procedure is available at EMF Explained.
+A video showing the SAR testing procedure is available at http://www.emfexplained.info/?ID=25593.

-The SAR can also vary depending on the mobile technology.
-Newer mobile technologies are more efficient and use less RF power; therefore, the EMF exposure from newer technology devices is lower for similar voice or data services.
+New technologies increase RF efficiency and decreasepower; therefore, the EMF exposure from newer technology devices is lower for similar voice or data services.

-The SAR information for a mobile phone should be available from the manufacturer's web site.
+The compliance information for a mobile phone should be available from the manufacturer's web site.
 This information and any other instructions on use should also be printed in the user manual that accompanies each mobile phone.
-Certain regulatory agencies provide the SAR values of mobile phones on their website.
+Certain regulatory agencies provide the compliance information of mobile phones on their website.

 A number of national and international organizations have formulated guidelines establishing limits for occupational and general public RF EMF exposure up to 300GHz.